Chapter Twenty: Emergence

 Mateo looked at the five people at the table.

-He could see Julian looking for structure, ready to follow an argument that had internal logic even if the premises were wrong.
-He could see Leena waiting for a decisive move, her vote deferred until someone gave her a shape to commit to.
+He could see Julian looking for structure, ready to follow an argument that had internal logic even when the premises were wrong.
+He could see Leena waiting for a decisive move, her vote deferred until someone gave her something to commit to.
 He could see Theo reaching for the most novel theory in the room, ready to champion it past the point of plausibility because the novelty itself was the draw.
-He could see Ben voting with whoever was loudest in the last thirty seconds before the vote, not out of strategy but out of genuine indifference to the outcome.
+He could see Ben voting with whoever was loudest in the last thirty seconds, not out of strategy but out of genuine indifference to the outcome.
 He could see Aisha.

 Aisha was the variable he could not fully model.
 She watched more than she spoke.
 She did not vote where the room was heading.
-She had her own timing, and her own weights, and he could not see them.
+She had her own timing and her own weighting, and he could not see them.

 The wall display lit.